lucaryholt/kubefwd/README.md

 4. **Test connectivity**: After starting a port forward, test it with `curl localhost:<port>` or your preferred tool
 5. **Unreliable connections**: For flaky networks or frequently restarting pods, keep the default infinite retries enabled
 6. **Development environment**: Consider setting `max_retries: 3` for development services that may not always be available
+7. **GCP Resources**: Use proxy services for CloudSQL, MemoryStore, and other GCP resources with private IPs
+8. **Unified Management**: Both direct services and proxy services work identically in the UI - start/stop them the same way

 ## Troubleshooting